bminer/node-mysql-queues/README.md

 As of version 0.3.0, the behavior of `commit()` is:

- * If the queue is empty when `commit()` is called, then 'COMMIT' will be executed immediately, even if the Queue is paused.
+ * If the queue is empty when `commit()` is called, then 'COMMIT' will be queued to be excuted immediately, and the Queue will be resumed.
- * If the queue is not empty when `commit()` is called, then Queue will be resumed / executed.
+ * If the queue is not empty when `commit()` is called, then Queue will be resumed.
 Then, 'COMMIT' will be queued for execution.

 You may only call `commit()` once.
 Once you call `commit()` on this Queue, you should discard it.
-To avoid calling `commit()` twice, you can check to see if it exists; once you call `commit()`, the function is deleted from the Queue object.
+To avoid calling `commit()` twice, you can check to see if it exists; once you call `commit()`, in most circumstances, the function is deleted from the Queue object after it is called.

 As of version 0.3.0, it is sometimes possible to call `rollback()` even after `commit()` has been called.